 Designing effective assessment questions and marking rubrics

-A practical guide to designing effective assessment questions and marking rubrics has been adapted for online delivery and will be offered on the following date:
+A practical guide to designing effective assessment questions and marking rubrics will be offered on the following dates:

 - Tuesday 02 November 10.00-13.00 (MS Teams)